Kim2091/helpful-scripts/Dataset Destroyer/README.md

 This script's main usage is to generate datasets for your image models.

 Main features:
-- The strength of each degradation is adjustable
+- Adjustable degradations
-- Optional randomization of the strength
+- Supports: Blur, noise, compression, and scaling
-- Optional randomization of degradation order
+- Randomization of strengths and order for every function
 - Video compression support through ffmpeg-python
 - Progress bar